Culture and History

 The Capricornia section of the southernmost part of the Great Barrier Reef lies off the area between Bundaberg and Rockhampton.
 Maryborough, Hervey Bay and Bundaberg lie well south of the group.
 Maryborough (population 23,000) is known for the gardening in its city parks and well-presented colonial architecture.
 The 19C bandstand in Queen's Park is a cast-iron fantasy that originally housed a drinking fountain.
 Geraghty's Store Museum on Lennox Street (t 07 4121 2250; open daily 10.00-15.00; admission adults $5.50, concession and children $4.00) has a remarkable façade for such a small building.
 Maryborough and District Tourist Information Centre, corner Alma and Nolan Streets, t 07 5460 4511.
 Excellent 'heritage walk' brochures of the town's colonial architecture, including its many 'Queenslander' buildings, are available here.
+The unassuming Lamington Bridge (1896) across the Mary River was the world's first concrete girder bridge.
 Poet John Blight described the area based on his perceptions while there as a proprietor of a timber mill in the 1960s.

 A lazy couch of beach and sun in the morning

 make me forget the threat of rocks and warning

 beacons on the bay.
 Comfortable mooring